iareanidiot384/Client-Side-Zero-Cost-AI-Engine/README.md

      Hugging Face CDN
 ```

-1. **First visit**, The chosen model is fetched from the Hugging Face CDN and written into the browser's Cache API.
+1. **First visit**: The chosen model is fetched from the Hugging Face CDN and written into the browser's Cache API.
 An IndexedDB record tracks its name, task, and size.
-2. **Return visits**, The model loads directly from the local cache with no network traffic.
+2. **Return visits**: The model loads directly from the local cache with no network traffic.
-3. **Inference**, A Web Worker runs the Transformers.js pipeline.
+3. **Inference**: A Web Worker runs the Transformers.js pipeline.
 The runtime automatically falls back from WebGPU to WebGL to WASM depending on what the browser supports.
-4. **Privacy**, User data never leaves the device.
+4. **Privacy**: User data never leaves the device.
 All processing is local.

 ---